Record Expungement Lawyer in Miami, FL

 Under Florida’s expungement law, as long as you don’t have a previous conviction, you generally qualify for criminal record expungement in the following circumstances:

-You cannot qualify to have your case expunged if you pled guilty or no contest—even if adjudication was withheld.
-The expungement process has an additional step that is not required if you are doing a record sealing.
-In order to submit an application for a certificate of eligibility to FDLE, you must first have a prosecutor sign/approve it.
+You cannot qualify to have your case expunged if you pleaded guilty or no contest—even if adjudication was withheld.
+The expungement process includes an additional step that is not required for record sealing.
+To apply for a certificate of eligibility to FDLE, you must first have a prosecutor sign/approve it.

 Sealing

 If you pled guilty or no contest and the judge withheld adjudication (gave you a withhold of adjudication), you may qualify to seal your arrest record.
-This is assuming you don’t have a previous conviction and your case didn’t involve a charge that’s prohibited from being sealed (see below).
+This assumes you don’t have a prior conviction and that your case didn’t involve a prohibited charge (see below).

 The Difference Between Sealing & Expunging Records

-Although the public will not be able to view a sealed or expunged criminal history record, there are a limited number of governmental or related entities that have access to sealed criminal records.
+Although the public will not be able to view a sealed or expunged criminal history record, a limited number of governmental or related entities have access to sealed criminal records.
 An expunged record, on the other hand, isn’t accessible to most entities without a court order.
-Agencies that have access to sealed records are notified if a record has been expunged but cannot see the records themselves.
-Some examples of entities that have access to sealed records are criminal justice agencies, law enforcement agencies, and government agencies responsible for licensing.
+Agencies that have access to sealed records are notified when a record is expunged, but cannot view the records themselves.
+Examples of entities that have access to sealed records include criminal justice agencies, law enforcement agencies, and government agencies responsible for licensing.

 Charges that Cannot be Sealed or Expunged?